 Our start in shelties began with a beautiful, flashy sable named Brandy (shown above).
 We competed in obedience with her and she quickly earned her CD but retired shortly after due to a leg injury.
 She was our constant companion for over 14 years until her passing in August 2006.

 After a couple of years, we decided that Brandy needed a companion and we added another sable to the household named Morgan.
 She earned her CDX, OA, and OAJ titles.
-She was also our constant companion for over 14 years until her passing in April of 2009.
-Brandy and Morgan were our only sables and we currently have all AOACs.
+She was also our constant companion for over 14 years until her passing in April 2009.
+Brandy and Morgan were our only sables.

 We became interested in conformation after seeing the beautiful shelties in the conformation ring while we were competing in obedience.
 Through our friend and mentor, Dianne Hawes of Wistwin Shelties, we were introduced to Robin Thompson of Kandisweet Shelties in Minnesota.
 Robin took a chance with a novice and allowed us to acquire a beautiful 9 month old bi-blue puppy bitch with an excellent pedigree.
 That puppy grew up to be Ch.
 Kandisweet Rare Treat NA, NAJ.
 "Lena" won the open blue bitch class at the 2000 ASSA National Specialty and went on to win a four point specialty major on the way to her championship.
 Although she only had one litter of puppies, she is behind all of our Crestar shelties.